groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/wordprocessing.md

 This section explains how to convert word processing documents with the help of GroupDocs.Conversion for .NET.

-## Supported Word Processing File Conversions
+## Supported word processing file conversions

 | From | To |
 | --- | --- |